-The Supreme Court of Appeal in BP Southern Africa (Pty) Ltd v C: SARS16 was called upon to decide this very issue.
-While the Tax Court17 found that the royalties paid by BP Southern Africa related to the acquisition by the company of an income-earning structure and were accordingly of a capital nature, on appeal the Supreme Court of Appeal held that the recurrent royalty payments were akin to rental payments and of a revenue nature (see 3.3.2).
-These cases illustrate that the tax implications of each franchise arrangement must be determined on their own particular facts.
+Court found that the royalties paid by BP Southern Africa related to the acquisition by the company of an income-earning structure and were accordingly of a capital nature and therefore not deductible under section 11(a).
+On appeal, the Supreme Court of Appeal held that the recurrent royalty payments were akin to rental payments and of a revenue nature (see 3.3.2).
+The Supreme Court of Appeal arrived at its decision that the royalty payments were of a revenue nature based on the fact that -